 Selling your boat successfully

-- 4% fee (VAT not applicable)
+- Premium package from £500 (VAT not applicable)

-- Minimum fee £2,500 (VAT not applicable)
+- Premier package from £2,500 (VAT not applicable)

 The key to a successful boat sale is providing buyers with comprehensive and accurate information, making sure the boat is cleaned and serviced and in full working order.
 Also ensure that all technical information is available.